top of page

 How Much Does a Deck Cost in Central Alabama?

-If you're planning a new deck, one of the first questions you'll likely have is cost.
+If you're planning a new deck, one of the first questions you'll likely have are cost related.
 The honest answer is: it depends on size, materials, design, and structural requirements.
-In Alabama, a properly built custom deck is a long-term investment — not a short-term upgrade.
+A properly built custom deck is a long-term investment NOT a short-term upgrade.

 At Cahaba Contracting, we build decks engineered for durability, code compliance, and long-term performance in Alabama’s climate.
+Residential building code is the BARE MINIMUM.
 Below is a realistic breakdown of what homeowners can expect.

 Average Deck Cost in Alabama

-For a professionally built custom deck in our area:
+For a professionally and properly built custom deck in our area:

-Pressure-treated wood decks: typically start around $30–$40 per square foot
+• Pressure-treated wood decks: typically start around $40–$60 per square foot.

-Composite decking systems: typically range from $45–$70+ per square foot
+• Composite decking systems: typically range from $65–$80+ per square foot.

-Larger or elevated structures with stairs, railing systems, and custom features increase accordingly
+• Larger or elevated structures with stairs, upgraded railing systems, and custom features increase accordingly

-If you are budgeting under $10,000 for a new deck, it’s important to understand that structural requirements, material costs, and labor standards make that range unrealistic for properly engineered builds.
+If you're planning a deck replacement under $8,000, it's important to understand that material costs, structural requirements, and code compliance typically make that range unrealistic for a properly built deck.

 What Impacts Deck Pricing?